moniqa02/CarDatabaseExcelWithVBA/README.md

 About the project
 This Excel file contains a simple database application built with VBA macros and worksheet formulas.
 It was created for school purposes on database design.
-This project was created for educational purposes.
+This project was created for a database design class in high school.

 Key features:
 - Add new vehicles via a custom VBA form